CAS2015/JPACRUDProject/README.md

 For this project I lost some time messing with the time and date formats, trying to get a library that would work to translate the form format to the database format.
 I can definitely see where temporal data, especially with different browsers could get frustrating.
-If I had more time, I definitely would've liked to do more on the front end side of things, including pagination and an overall better design for the pages.
+If I had more time, I would've liked to do more on the front end side of things, including adding pagination to the table on the landing page and an overall better design for the pages.
 I also would've really liked to add some aggregate functions to show my total number of dives per state/province or country as well as the average rating but I just didn't have time to write another results page for the data.